simul/simul.github.io/legal/index.md

 Educational
 -------------------
-We offer free educational licences, for academic purposes.
-This license cannot be used commercially.
-For an academic License, please email us at [contact@simul.co](mailto:contact@simul.co).
+We offer free educational licences.
+These license cannot be used commercially.
+For more information, please email us at [contact@simul.co](mailto:contact@simul.co).